Chief executive's blog - 26 February 2016

-In my personal blog, I will keep you up to date on what is happening at the Trust, sharing what I think we are doing well and what we can improve.
+In my personal blog, I'll keep you up to date on what's happening at the Trust, sharing what I think we're doing well and what we can improve.

 Fiona Dalton, chief executive

 Our third value is 'always improving' and I believe that this is something that makes us particularly special as a hospital.
 Every team I talk to in UHS is always striving to be better, to try something new, to adopt the latest research or to give patients a better experience.

 Just in the last couple of weeks I have met the supply chain team showing me their new automated stock control system in the cardiology and interventional radiology laboratories, and the hospital at night team talking about keeping patients safe 24/7.
 I have seen the new daily pharmacy technician staff huddle, and have taken Simon Stevens to see our innovative daily mortality review system (IMEG).
 I have celebrated with Ward E3 as they won 'team of the month', thoracic surgery as they hosted their national conference and the neuromuscular team as they were officially identified as a Centre of Excellence.